Protocol for Positive COVID-19 Cases

 All positive COVID-19 cases are immediately reported to the Orange County Health Care Agency (OCHCA).
 Chapman will make every effort to identify and isolate positive cases, contact trace, test, and quarantine all contacts.

-1) A Chapman RN, will perform internal contact tracing for campus community members who test positive for COVID-19.
+1) A member of Chapman’s internal COVID-19 tracing team will perform internal contact tracing for campus community members who test positive for COVID-19.
 They have received a certificate of completion in contact tracing and is collaborating with OCHCA for contact tracing.

 2) If the individual lives in Chapman housing, they will self-isolate in their apartment.
 If they have a roommate, the roommate will be given the option to stay or move to a quarantine room.
 The Student Health Center will notify Residence Life, who will coordinate with the student to collect their belongings from their current room and get access to a private quarantine room until they are cleared to return to the permanent assignment.